Consensys/validator-smart-contracts/demoSetup/README.md

 # Manual Testing

-This directory and it's subdirectories contain configuration files and other files that can be used to create a two node Besu cluster that uses QBFT to validate blocks and the allowlist smart contract to select the validators.
+This directory and its subdirectories contain configuration files and other files that can be used to create a two node Besu cluster that uses QBFT to validate blocks and the allowlist smart contract to select the validators.

 This has been tested to work with besu version besu/v21.10.0-RC2-dev-012d95ce/osx-x86_64/oracle_openjdk-java-11.